AntonLueders/MagneticFriction/README.md

 - **CalcHysteresis.m** Calculates the sum of the torques affecting the moments due to the substrate, the magnetization of the slider, and the average substrate field.
 - **CalcTorqueGrid.m** Evaluates and stores the total substrate torque acting on each moment of the slider separately.

 To understand how MagneticFriction works, it is suggested to start by reading the main simulation loop in **MagneticArray.m**.
 If details for the specific function used in the main loop are needed, it is then possible to navigate to the correct subfile that contains the particular function.
+See also [further information](#Info) for pseudocode.

  <a id="Info"></a>
 # Further information and examples